rppicomidi/usb_midi_host/README.md

 ## Software-based USB Host Port: `Pico-PIO-USB` Library
-The `Pico-PIO-USB` library, which works for both C/C++ and Arduino, uses the RP2040 PIO 0 and CPU core 1 to to efficiently bit-bang a full-speed USB host port on 2 GPIO pins.
+The `Pico-PIO-USB` library, which works for both C/C++ and Arduino, uses the RP2040 PIO 0 and the CPU core to to efficiently bit-bang a full-speed USB host port on 2 GPIO pins.
 Adafruit makes a [RP2040 board](https://www.adafruit.com/product/5723) that uses this method for USB Host.